-Interrupts in 8086 Microprocessor
+Interrupt structure of 8086 | Interrupts in 8086

-Last updated on May 9th, 2022 at 01:22 pm
+Last updated on April 12th, 2023 at 05:24 pm

-What is the function of an interrupt in a microprocessor?
+What is interrupt in microprocessor?

 An Interrupt is a condition that halts the microprocessor temporarily so that the microprocessor can work on a different task and then return to its previous task.
 Interrupt allows peripheral devices to access the microprocessor.

 Whenever an interrupt occurs the processor completes the execution of the current instruction and starts the execution of an Interrupt Service Routine (ISR).
 ISR is a program that tells the processor what to do when the interrupt occurs.
-After the execution of ISR, control returns back to the main program where it was interrupted.
+After the execution of ISR, the control returns back to the main program where it was interrupted.

 In the 8086 microprocessor, the following tasks are performed if an interrupt has been requested: